Skip to main content

 Sell-Through Rate = (Quantity Sold ÷ Total Supply) × 100%

-This gives you the percentage of available inventory that was sold
+This gives you the percentage of total handled inventory that was sold

 The higher the percentage, the more efficiently your inventory is moving